 Multicultural singer-songwriter, Emily Litta, recently dropped a new single called “Show Up.”
 We sat with the promising talent to have a genuine conversation about her inspirations, idols, and writing process.

 “There’s a big mix of different music, languages, customs and general cultural backgrounds that certainly influence how I write, how I live my life and who I am,” explains Litta, who had to travel to a different county every few years!

 Read the rest below!

 Your music holds many influences, from ‘90s and 2000s pop to a more modern style.
 Did your approach transform over the years, or was it natural from the very start?
 Please tell us more about your creative process.

 I guess since a really young age I’ve always been a bit of a music geek and that was something that affected my writing skills a lot.
 I used to listen to chords and melodies I liked from certain songs and try to reproduce them on guitar or write something that felt like that.
 RnB and 2000s pop were super influential but I like to think my music is a blend of so many different genres that it’s hard to really box it in.
 It also varies depending on what I’m listening to the most that month.

 Please list the top 3 artists that have inspired you.

 If I had to write down three artists that really affected my music growing up I’d probably start with John Mayer.
 He was the man that really taught me how to songwrite and use lyrics that felt different and interesting, he also helped me to improve my guitar skills.
 Another great one would be Prince and all that funk guitar and groovy basslines.
-Lastly I’m gonna go with Daft Punk, because the album Homecoming just really switched up all the gears for me in terms of how far I could push my sound.
+Lastly I’m gonna go with Daft Punk, because the album Discovery just really switched up all the gears for me in terms of how far I could push my sound.

 Your lyrics are often very relatable to the majority.
 Is this something you are aware of and what are the main messages you’d like to share with your audience with “Show Up”?